nsauter/nextcloud-installer/README.md

 Installation
 ------------

-This installer will make your nextcloud data dir `/data`Â. I recommend tomount thisÂ as own partitin.
-If this directory is not mounted it will be generate.
+This installer will make your nextcloud data dir `/data` it is recommended to have this as own partition.
+If its not mounted it will be generated.

 1. Install git: